 SHIPROCKED STRONGLY RECOMMENDS THAT ALL GUESTS TRAVEL WITH A VALID PASSPORT

 Having a valid passport will help to expedite your debarkation experience as delays may occur upon return to the United States for those without one.
-Additionally, this will enable guests to fly from the U.S. to meet their ship at a foreign port should they miss their scheduled port of embarkation and allow guests who must disembark the ship before their cruise ends due to an emergency to fly back to the U.S. without significant delays and complications.
+Additionally, this will enable guests to fly from the United States to meet their ship at a foreign port should they miss their scheduled port of embarkation and allow guests who must disembark the ship before their cruise ends due to an emergency to fly back to the United States without significant delays and complications.

 The name on your cruise reservation/ticket MUST MATCH the name on your passport (or birth certificate and government-issued photo I.D., see below).
 Please click here regarding name changes as the result of a marriage, divorce or other legal name change, for information on additional documentation you may need to provide (such as a marriage certificate, etc).

-All U.S. Citizens (including children) taking “closed-loop” cruises – sailings which depart from and return to the same U.S. port – will be required to present a valid Western Hemisphere Travel Initiative (WHTI) compliant document – OR – proof of citizenship, and a valid government issued photo I.D.
+All U.S. Citizens aged 16 years and older taking “closed-loop” cruises – sailings which depart from and return to the same U.S. port – will be required to present a valid WHTI-compliant document – OR – proof of citizenship AND a valid government issued photo I.D.

 Proof Of Citizenship

-An original, or certified/notarized copy of your birth certificate issued by a Government Agency (State/County/City) or the Department of Health and Vital Statistics
+• An original or copy of a birth certificate issued by a government agency (state/county/city) or the Department of Health and Vital Statistics

 Government Issued Photo ID’s

 • Real ID Driver's License or ID Card

 • State Enhanced Driver’s License